jakublaba/vcam/README.md

 The project consists of 3 iterations:

-1. Implement fundamental geometric transformations (translation, rotation, scaling) and implement objects as wireframes.
+1. Implement fundamental operations to allow observer to fully explore the world
 2. Implement elimination of covered elements (or in gamer words - drawing objects without wall hack)
 3. Implement lighting